apatyk/Personal-Website/src/pages/index.md

 I'm a computer engineer, web designer, and photographer from upstate South Carolina.

 I graduated with my B.S. in Computer Engineering from Clemson University in 2020.
 I’m currently pursuing an M.S. at Clemson in Computer Engineering specializing in Intelligent Systems.

-After graduation, I aspire to work professionally developing computer vision software with machine learning.
+After graduation, I aspire to work professionally developing computer vision software utilizing machine learning.
+I am also passionate about embedded systems and network security.

 When I’m not behind a computer, you can find me hiking or exploring with a camera in my hand.
 Oh, and I really like the mountains.